The Alhambra Palace

 Visiting the Alhambra

-Upon entry to the Alhambra you will have been assigned a time slot for the Palace Nazaries.
-If you fail to enter during this half hour time slot you will be denied entry to this stunning complex.
+Your ticket will assign you a half-hour time slot for entrance to the Palacios Nazarķes, due to a maximum of 300 people being allowed in every half hour.
+If you miss your assigned time slot you will not be allowed in.
 It therefore makes sense to enter the Alhambra well before your assigned time.
 You can then visit other sections of the Alhambra beforehand.
-Logically it is best to visit first the Alcazaba then the Palace of Carlos V (with museums) before the Palace Nazaries.
+Logically it is best to visit first the Alcazaba then the Palace of Carlos V (with museums) before the Palacios Nazaries.
 Then you can walk along the North wall towards the Generalife (gardens).
 To visit everything at a leisurely pace will require at least three hours.
+The last entrance time for the Palaces will be one hour before closing time.